 Decentralized networks that make play-to-earn gaming an amazing experience

-DappRadar’s Games rankings is undoubtedly the best place on the market to find the best blockchain games.
-No one else presents such a broad range of titles, from so many different blockchains, for our users to discover at the click of a button.
+DappRadar’s Games Ranking is undoubtedly the best place on the market to find the best blockchain games.
+No one else presents such a broad range of titles from so many different blockchains for our users to discover at the click of a button.

 For anyone who wants to start earning money for playing, there really is no better place to start looking than DappRadar.

-Three of the biggest games on the play-to-earn market are built on the WAX blockchain.
-Alien Worlds, Splinterlands and Farmers World have all chosen the platform as their preferred host.
+Some of the biggest games in the play-to-earn market are built on the WAX blockchain.
+Alien World and Farmers World are among the most played blockchain games, measured against the number of Unique Active Wallets.
 The Proof-of-Stake network launched in 2019, originally designed to handle e-commerce transactions.

 WAX stands for Worldwide Asset eXchange and it offers free transactions.
 For anyone trading NFTs, WAX takes a 2% cut.
 On of this, WAX claims to have ‘solved the environmental issues presented by NFTs minted on Ethereum.
-The blockchain has been completely carbon neutral since inception.
+The blockchain has been completely carbon-neutral since its inception.

 For a long time, Flow’s success was due almost entirely to its basketball card-collecting mega-hit NBA Top Shot.
 In recent months though, some games built on Flow have started to climb DappRadar’s Games rankings and now have a settled position near the top.

-The FLOW token is well off its all-time high of $42.40, which it achieved during April 2021.
+The FLOW token is well off its all-time high of $42.40, which it achieved in April 2021.
 It got to this peak around the time that NBA Top Shot was at its most popular.
-As more games are added to Flow’s roster, we could see the price of the blockchain cryptocurrency begin to creep back up.

 BNB Chain is the blockchain of Binance.
-It’s EVM compatible which makes it perfect for bridging to other blockchains.
-Binance and its BNB token is more well-known as a centralized exchange and one of the main backbones of DeFi and cryptocurrency trading.
+It’s EVM compatible, which makes it perfect for bridging to other blockchains.
+Binance and its BNB token are more well-known as a centralized exchange and one of the main backbones of DeFi and cryptocurrency trading.
 But it’s become the platform of choice for plenty of play-to-earn game developers.